 The park also occupies an estimated 1978 square kilometers of which 17% lies in the district of Kasese, 50% in Bushenyi district and 33% lying in Rukungiri District.
 The area of the park also extends from Lake George in the northeast to Lake Edward in the southwest and includes the kazinga channel which connects the two lakes.
-This park has also attracted many people to come for safari tours to Uganda.
+This park has attracted many people to come for safaris in Uganda including royalties, nobles and statesmen.

 This park is named after Queen Elizabeth II and was established in 1954, the park was later renamed Ruwenzori before it returned to its royal name.
 It’s also known for its wildlife, although many animals were killed in the Uganda Tanzania War.
 The many species which are found within the park include; the hippopotami, elephants, leopards, lions and the chimpanzees which are found in Kyambura Gorge Reserve.
 It’s also a home to 95 species of mammals and over 500 species of birds.
 The Ishasha sector is also common for the safari tree climbing lions, whose males sport black manes which is a feature unique to the lions in this area.